Ducky-007/MusicData/README.md

 Playlists & playlist_track tables: playlists table store data about playlists.
 Each playlist contains a list of tracks.
 Each track may belong to multiple playlists.
 The relationship between the playlists table and tracks table is many-to-many.
 The playlist_track table is used to reflect this relationship.

-# Stakeholder Questions Queried Answered:
+# Stakeholder Questions Queries Answered:

 How many customers are there currently?